RowleyGroup/pyqueue/README.md

 ```
 ## API
 #### `Pbs.name(name)`
-Sets a user specified name for the job so you can track it easier `qstat`.
+Sets a user specified name for the job so you can track it easier.

 #### `Pbs.wall_time(hours, [minutes], [seconds])`
 #### `Pbs.cpu_time(hours, [minutes], [seconds])`